Continuing Education Company Logo

 Remote Monitoring

-One of the most beneficial and widely-applicable benefits of IOT in healthcare is the possibilities for remote monitoring.
+One of the most beneficial and widely applicable benefits of IOT in healthcare is the possibilities for remote monitoring.
 Remote monitoring allows physicians and nurses to streamline the patient-monitoring process, both in hospitals and while patients are at home.
-Remote monitoring can be used for things like:
+Glucose and heart-rate monitoring are the most common uses though monitoring for other conditions is also available.

-- Glucose Monitoring: Remote glucose monitoring allows physicians to get a more holistic view of their patients’ glucose levels.
-This offers vastly more accurate results than traditional glucose monitoring, which is essential for determining the best care plan for diabetic patients.
+Glucose Monitoring: Remote glucose monitoring allows physicians to get a more holistic view of their patients' glucose levels, which is essential for determining the best care plan for diabetic patients.
+This offers vastly more accurate results than traditional glucose monitoring and is easier on the patient.

 Ingestible Sensors